 - Further admissions requirements.

 *Structural mechanics is not required for students interested in pursuing the Online Graduate Certificate in Engineering degree.
 Structural mechanics will be required along with differential equations, fluid mechanics and heat transfer for students interested in pursuing the Master of Engineering degree on campus who are interested in taking a course in structural fire protection, either ENFP 405 or ENFP 621.

 Online Open House

-Join us on June 3, 2015 at 6:00 to learn more about the Master of Engineering in Fire Protection Engineering.
+Join us to learn more about the Master of Engineering in Fire Protection Engineering.
 Sign up here